BruceEckel/PolymorphismUnbound/presentation/source.md

 |==> //: src/golang/structural/structural.go
 |==> //: src/golang/generic/generics.go

-# To Ponder
+# Let's Ponder

-* Why do you want to treat multiple types as the same type?
+* Why do we want to treat multiple types as the same type?
   * Separate things that change from things that stay the same
   * Reduce code duplication
   * Better code understanding & maintenance